cynco/BizOpsTools/Preimport tool flaskApp/readme.md

 ## Running webapp from Python Anywhere

 The file structure is the same.
-The name of the file with the main webapp code, such as "main.py," must match what was provided as part of the webapp path.
+The name of the file with the main webapp code, such as "main.py," must match what was provided as part of the webapp path or in the import statement in the WSGI configuration file.
 The files have to be imported into the pythonanywhere.com directory for the webapp.

 The webapp code has to be saved and re-loaded after any changes to the code (from the pythonanywhere webapp dashboard).